 Figure 2 depicts what the dynamic suggestions mechanism looks like for modelers and how it simultaneously supports the visual modeling steps.
 The upper part of the figure shows the fragment of the metamodel that describes the "Deployment" relationship between "Component" and "ECU" model entities.
-The lower part of the picture illustrates how the generated editor shows "ABS" and "ECU10"
+The lower part of the picture illustrates how the generated editor shows "ABS" and "ECU10" as instances of the "Component" and "ECU" types respectively.
+This screenshot was made at the moment when the modeler starts dragging the connection line using "ABS" as starting point.
+The rectangle around "ECU10" labeled "Valid TargetECU" is drawn automatically as a result of triggering the corresponding solver rule and receiving a valid solution as feedback.

-Fig. 2.
+Figure 2.
 Highlighting valid target ECU